benmvp/slides/2017/chainreact/react-native-esnext.md

 NOTES:
 - All of the examples I'll show come from the Chain React Conference app
 - Some of the examples are code "improvements"; what I thought should've been done
+- Others are just explaining how you get to the ES.next from ES5
 - I considered submitting a "code improvements" PR
 - But didn't wanna be _that_ guy nor get uninvited to speak 😉